Menu

 Contact

-Please ensure that your panels, programmes, and events are inclusive and representative – ensuring a balance of gender, writers from a wide range of ages, Black, Asian and minority ethnic writers, writers who identify as disabled or have a long-term health condition, writers from low-income backgrounds and writers from the LGBTQ+ community.
+We are looking to fund events where the programme is inclusive and representative – ensuring a balance of gender, writers from a wide range of ages, Black, Asian and minority ethnic writers, writers who identify as disabled or have a long-term health condition, writers from low-income backgrounds and writers from the LGBTQ+ community.

-Ensure that your event and organisation is eligible to apply for funding from the Inspiring Communities Fund.
-For further information please refer to the Eligibility Guidelines, and full Terms and Conditions which can be downloaded from here.
+Ensure that your event and organisation is eligible to apply for funding from the Inspiring Communities Fund by reading the Eligibility Guidelines, If you’re still not sure if your event is eligible, please get in touch.

 Applications must be made using the online application forms.
 There are two application forms: